Dieau/Fdf/README.md

 This project is about creating a simple wireframe model representation of a 3D land- scape by linking various points (x, y, z) thanks to line segments (edges).

-Your project must comply with the following rules:
+The project must comply with the following rules:
 • You must use the MiniLibX.
 Either the version available on the school machines, or installing it using its sources.

 • You have to turn in a Makefile which will compile your source files.
 It must not relink.